Tuesday, February 5, 2013

 Since joining NPD in 1999, Marshal has held a variety of positions analyzing and interpreting NPD’s uniquely combined consumer and point-of-sale tracking services for the apparel, footwear, accessories, and sports industries.
 His career began in the training program at Bloomingdale’s, where he worked his way up to merchandise manager.
 From there, he became president of WilliWear and subsequently president of Stanley Blacker.
 He was also founder, owner and president of Motive Marketing Group.

-Vice President, and Global Beauty Industry Analyst,
+Global Beauty Industry Analyst,

 The NPD Group